The Tuckernuck Insider’s Guide to Washington, DC

 The Eastern (Eastern Market/Capitol Hill)

-A cocktail institution in Manhattan’s East Village with outposts in Los Angeles and Denver, Death & Co is coming to DC in summer 2023, in the former Columbia Room space.
-It’s known for fine wine, exquisitely crafted cocktails, creative bartenders, and incredible servers.
+A cocktail institution in Manhattan’s East Village, Death & Co.'s DC location is known for fine wine, exquisitely crafted cocktails, creative bartenders, and incredible servers.

 Jane Jane (14th Street District)